donosco98/Codefundo/readme.md

 ## TECHNOLOGIES TO BE USED
 #### 1. AZURE BLOCKCHAIN
-#### 2. AZURE COGNITIVE SERVICES COMPUTER VISION FACE API
-#### 3. AADHAAR API
+#### 2. AADHAAR API
-#### 4. PYTHON-DJANGO
+#### 3. PYTHON-DJANGO
-#### 5. ANGULAR-JAVASCRIPT
+#### 4. ANGULAR-JAVASCRIPT
-#### 6. WEB3PY AND WEB3JS
+#### 5. WEB3PY AND WEB3JS
-#### 7. SOLIDITY SMART CONTRACT
+#### 6. SOLIDITY SMART CONTRACT

 ## WORKFLOW OF THE APP
 ### -  A voters list will be maintained in the blockchain.
 Anyone above 18 in the list are automatically allowed to vote.
 ### - Each eligible voter is now allocated a single token (vote) by the administrator at the start of the election.
 ### - To vote, the voter will enter his/her Voter ID's EPIC number.
 We will use the Aadhaar's voter ID verification API to retrieve the user's details and display it to them for confirmation.
-We will now, use the Photo ID that the API returns to compare with the user's face for verification (using Azure's Computer Vision Face API).
+We will now, use the Photo ID that the API returns to compare with the user's face for verification.
 ### - Before casting the vote, we will present some basic data visualization of factors like promises kept, and attendance etc. based on the dataset the administrator uploads.
 ### - Now, the voter can give his/her token to any one candidate (NOTA included) within the constituency they are registered in (not necessarily the constituency they are voting from at that moment).
 ### - All of these votes are stored on a blockchain so as to make the voting results immutable.
 Once the election is over, we will count the votes and display the results immediately.